-The festival has come to and end and we hope you all had a great time.
+The 2016 Festival has come to and end and we hope you all had a great time.
 All of the film pages on the website have a comments section so you can share your views or if you'd like to leave us feedback you can contact us or find us on Twitter and Facebook.

 We hope to see you again next year for the 18th Keswick Film Festival.